scientific-python/action-check-changelogfile/README.md

   milestone set.
 * Change log entry is missing and no special label (see above) is applied to indicate that it is expected to be missing.

+#### Why is this not written in TypeScript?

+Writing this in TypeScript would make it run much faster.
+Unfortunately, this Action depends on `astropy-changelog`, which was implemented in Python.
+Therefore, this Action is best done in Python as well and needs Docker to run.

+In its current state, it probably takes about 20-30 seconds.
+Fortunately, this Action can be run in parallel to the regular CI workflow.
+A typical CI takes much longer than 30 seconds anyway, so the overhead of running this Action should not be a blocker.